A Guide to the Most Popular Types of APIs: REST, SOAP, GraphQL, and gRPC

 Did you find this article valuable?

-Support Pragati Verma by becoming a sponsor.
+Support Pragati Verma's Blog by becoming a sponsor.
 Any amount is appreciated!